 discipline who has dedicated much of their career to advancing the health of dogs.
-The Award will be presented to someone who has made a significant impact on the world stage of canine health.
-Undergraduate and Postgraduate, with a prize fund of £5,000 for each winner.
+The Award will be presented to someone who has made a significant impact on the world stage of canine health. into Undergraduate and Postgraduate, with a prize fund of £5,000 for each winner.
 This prize will aid further education costs, the development of their careers, or to create or continue a project.
-The Awards will be presented to extraordinary students studying at a British veterinary school, who demonstrate veterinary medicine and research in the field of dogs.
-How to apply
+The Awards will be presented to extraordinary students studying at a British veterinary school, who frontiers of veterinary medicine and research in the field of How to apply